awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/fleet-provisioning.md

 **To download claim certificates to the device**

 1. Copy the claim certificate and private key to the device\.

-   For example, you might run the `scp` command on your development computer to copy the claim certificate and private key from a folder named `claim-certs` on your development computer to the device\.
-   + Replace *device\-ip\-address* with the IP address of your device\.
+If SSH and SCP are enabled on the development computer and the device, you can use the `scp` command on your development computer to transfer the claim certificate and private key\.
+The following example command transfers these files a folder named `claim-certs` on your development computer to the device\.
+Replace *device\-ip\-address* with the IP address of your device\.

    ```
    scp -r claim-certs/ device-ip-address:~